aws-solutions-library-samples/osml-models/README.md

 ## Support & Feedback

-OversightML Models is maintained by AWS Solution Architects.
+OversightML Models are maintained by AWS Solution Architects.
 It is not part of an AWS service and support is provided best-effort by the OversightML community.

 To post feedback, submit feature ideas, or report bugs, please use the [Issues](https://github.com/aws-solutions-library-samples/osml-models/issues) section of this GitHub repo.